Virginia DOC says execution audio tapes should remain secret

 Several death penalty experts said the four recordings in Virginia and another 23 Georgia execution tapes released two decades ago are believed to be the only publicly available recordings of executions in the U.S.

-Richard Dieter, the acting interim director of the Death Penalty Information Center, a nonprofit organization that tracks and opposes capital punishment, said he would not be surprised if some other states have secretly recorded executions “just to protect themselves” against lawsuits.
+Richard Dieter, the acting interim director of the Death Penalty Information Center, a nonprofit organization that tracks and has been highly critical of capital punishment, said he would not be surprised if some other states have secretly recorded executions “just to protect themselves” against lawsuits.

 “States are wary of things being done right and being challenged in court, and want to have their evidence,” Dieter said.